 A visible and accessible Authority Public and Police confidence in the integrity of the Authority's work Improved Police conduct, practices, policies and procedures following implementation of the Authority's recommendations The public, and Police, are aware of the Authority and understand it is an avenue through which complaints can be made and investigated.
 The public, and Police, find that the Authority's interactions with them are consistently timely, respectful, and sensitive The public and Police have trust and confidence in the Authority because they know it is an independent organisation which carries out its duties thoroughly, fairly, and impartially The Authority has strong, positive relationships with Police which it uses to maximise Police commitment to change and improvement in Police conduct, practice, policy and procedures.
-The Police accept and implement Authority recommendations Impact description - The public know about the Authority and that it investigates and manages complaints about Police conduct Complainants find it easy to access the Authority and make a complaint Police know about the Authority and understand its role The Authority is recognised and trusted by the public, Police and complainants to independently investigate or manage complaints about Police conduct The investigation process is robust and fair The Authority functions effectively as an OPCAT National Preventative Mechanism The Authority is recognised for its contribution toward improved policing There is constructive engagement with Police to incorporate recommendations as appropriate in their work programmes and policy development Critical factors to successfully achieving our Impacts + + + , We know we are performing well when ī.
-The public know about the Authority and its role A minimal number of cases are reopened The Authority carries out targeted monitoring and makes People who want to make a complaint can easily find out information about the complaint process It is straight-forward to lodge a complaint Complainants receive timely communication; in respect to the most serious ongoing matters these communications occur on a regular basis Investigations are completed in a timely manner recommendations to ensure the management of Police detention facilities are consistent with agreed standards Police accept and implement the Authority's recommendations Demonstrating our Impa
+The Police accept and implement Authority recommendations Impact description + + + The public know about the Authority and that it investigates and manages complaints about Police conduct Complainants find it easy to access the Authority and make a complaint Police know about the Authority and understand its role The Authority is recognised and trusted by the public, Police and complainants to independently investigate or manage complaints about Police conduct The investigation process is robust and fair The Authority functions effectively as an OPCAT National Preventative Mechanism The Authority is recognised for its contribution toward improved policing There is constructive engagement with Police to incorporate recommendations as appropriate in their work programmes and policy development Critical factors to successfully achieving our Impacts + + + We know we are performing well when ŗ.
+The public know about the Authority and its role People who want to make a complaint can easily find out information about the complaint process It is straight-forward to lodge a complaint A minimal number of cases are re- opened Complainants receive timely communication; in respect to the most serious ongoing matters these communications occur on a regular basis Investigations are completed in a timely manner The public and Police have confidence in the Authority The Authority carries out targeted monitoring and makes recommendations to ensure the management of Police detention facilities are consistent with agreed standards Police accept and implement the Authority's recommendations Demonstrating our Impact